 The gas tank straps in these model years can quickly rust, causing the gas tanks to detach.

 In addition, spark plug failures have resulted from poor cylinder head design.
 This problem is especially prevalent in F-150s with a 5.4-liter V8, 6.0-liter V8, or 6.8-liter V10.

 And the window issues involve the controls malfunctioning or becoming entirely nonoperational.

-The problem with these issues is that these trucks are long out of warranty.
-So while something like a window operation issue is minor, all of this costs money or a DIYer’s time.
-So the best suggestion is to just pass on these three years of F-150.
+These older F-150 model years are out of warranty.
+So although a window operation issue is minor, it costs money out of pocket or a DIYer’s time.
+So the best suggestion is to avoid these three F-150 model years.

-There were also serious issues with both the engine and transmission failures.
-The shifting problems, in many instances, happened while towing 5,000 lbs or more.
-But the towing capacity is 10,000 lbs, so shifting problems occurred way below the maximum load.
-The National Highway Traffic Safety Administration received many complaints of fairly new F-150s with engine stalls.
+Drivers have also reported engine and transmission failures.
+In numerous instances, shifting problems happened while towing 5,000 pounds or more.
+But the F-150’s towing capacity is 10,000 pounds, so shifting problems occurred far below the maximum load.
+In addition, the National Highway Traffic Safety Administration has received many complaints of fairly new F-150s with engine stalls.

-RepairPal gives the F-150 reliability rating of 3.5 out of 5.0.
-It ranks the F-150 seventh out of 17 full-size trucks.
-Though better than average ratings of 3.0, it points out that when repairs are needed, they tend to be “severe.”
-That means a major repair is necessary, though it says most of these incidents are infrequent.
+RepairPal gives the F-150 a reliability rating of 3.5 out of 5.0 and ranks it seventh out of 17 full-size trucks.
+Despite this pickup’s above-average score, the automotive repair and maintenance site notes that when repairs are needed, they tend to be “severe.”
+That means a major repair is necessary; however, most of these incidents are infrequent.

 Despite this truck’s popularity and millions of happy owners, reliability ebbs and flows depending on the Ford F-150 model year.